Dentures in Santa Rosa

 All dentures are best cleaned with cold water and a soft toothbrush or a denture brush.
 Liquid dish soap may be added to the toothbrush on dentures if needed.
 Do not use toothpaste as its abrasive properties may scratch the surface.
 Do not use dish soap in the mouth.
 See our Denture Care page for more info.

 Are removable dentures better than teeth on implants?

 Removable dentures have some advantages over fixed teeth on implants, such as cost and cleanability.
 However, teeth on implants have a much more “real tooth-like feel”.

 How do I keep dentures from falling out?

 Practice.
-Wearing dentures is something that must be learned and is not an instant know-how.
+Wearing dentures is something that must be learned and is not instant know-how.
 Upper dentures are designed to be held up with suction against the palate.
 Lower dentures are harder to keep in place because no suction, like with an upper denture, can be achieved.
-A patient with severe bone loss of the ridges will have an even harder time to keep them in place compared to a patient with ample remaining bone.
+A patient with severe bone loss of the ridges will have an even harder time keeping them in place compared to a patient with ample remaining bone.